Shegzy93/Maven-Power-BI-Project/README.md

 To interact with the Power BI report:

-1. Download the Power BI Desktop File: If provided, download the .pbix file from this repository and open it with Power BI Desktop.
+1. Download the Power BI Desktop File:  download the .pbix file from this repository and open it with Power BI Desktop.

 2. Explore Interactive Dashboards: Utilize the interactive elements in the dashboard to filter data and explore different views.